kreauniv/comp308/source/lambda.rst

 The process of taking an expression that's rich in "syntactic sugar" and producing an equivalent expression using fewer "primitives" is something we'll refer to as "desugaring".
-Since it is a kind of translation, it could also be taken as a kind of "compilation", but in case that scares you, don't worry and just stick to "desugaring".
+Such a reduction is useful because it is usually easier to reason about properties of a program if we have to deal with fewer basic entities in it, than if we complicate it with ... well, "syntactic sugar".
+Since desugaring is a kind of translation, it could also be taken as a kind of "compilation", but in case that scares you, don't worry and just stick to "desugaring".

 The point of lambdas is that lambdas are at the end of the entire stack of sugarings.
 The buck stops with them.